sfackler/rust-openssl/README.md

 On MSVC it's unfortunately not always a trivial process acquiring OpenSSL.
 Perhaps the easiest way to do this right now is to download [precompiled binaries] and install them on your system.
-Currently it's recommended to install the 1.1.0b light installation if you're choosing this route.
+Currently it's recommended to install the 1.1.0 (non-light) installation if you're choosing this route.

 [precompiled binaries]: http://slproweb.com/products/Win32OpenSSL.html